-Two answers come to mind, but unfortunately they conflict.
-The first is yes: I’ve promised to do no harm.
+Yes, because I’ve promised to do no harm.
 If a patient is abusing, I should identify their addiction.
 I should help them with awareness, admission, and recovery.

 They even kill.
-Just read about Dr. Todd Graham of Indiana, 56 years old when he died for saying no to a script.
+Just read about Dr. Todd Graham of Indiana, 56 years old when he died for saying no to suc a script.